If you have rice paper sitting in your pantry, I have a delicious recipe for you! Introducing Spicy Jackfruit Spring Rolls with Mayo Drizzle!

 Start by frying some garlic and shallots.
 Next, add shredded jackfruit and let it simmer for a few minutes with soy sauce, maple syrup, ground chili, and five-spice until it absorbs all the flavors.

 To assemble, slightly wet a sheet of rice paper.
-Here I used red rice paper that is a bit spicy, but it will totally work with regular rice paper, don’t worry!
+Here, I used red rice paper that is a bit spicy, but it will totally work with regular rice paper.
+So, don’t worry!

 Drizzle some vegan mayonnaise in the center of the rice paper, then add green onions, jackfruit, and shredded green mango.
-Sprinkle some fried shallots, and roll it tightly.
+Sprinkle some fried shallots, and roll them tightly.

 This dish is definitely one of my favorite savory snacks!
 It’s spicy, sweet, rich, meaty, and packed with flavor!
 Better than takeout?
 Absolutely!